Extraterrestrial vortex: Titan

-Titan is very similar to Earth and is the only known planetary body with a substantial atmosphere and stable bodies of surface liquid that still exist.
-Titan experiences storms similar to Earth, but instead of water there is methane and ethane liquids on Titan.
+In many respects Titan is quite similar to Earth.
+It is the only known planetary body with both a substantial atmosphere and stable bodies of surface liquid.
+Titan experiences storms similar to Earth's, but instead of water the working fluids of Titanian weather are liquid and gaseous methane and ethane.

 Data from Cassini found that Titan experiences dust storms similar to those on Earth and Mars.
 When Titan is in equinox, strong down-burst winds raise micron-sized particles up from sand dunes and create dust storms.
 The dust storms are relatively short but create intense infrared bright spots in the atmosphere, which is how Cassini detected them.

 Cassini captured an image of a south polar vortex on Titan in June 2012.
 Titan was also found to have a northern polar vortex with similar characteristics as the southern polar vortex.
 Scientists later found that these vortices formed during the winter, meaning they were seasonal, similar to Earth's polar vortices.

 The south polar vortex was imaged again in 2013 and it was determined that the vortex forms higher up in the atmosphere than previously thought.
 The hazy atmosphere that Titan has leaves the moon unilluminated in the Sun's rays but the image of the vortex showed a bright spot on the south pole.
 Scientists derived that the vortex is high up in the atmosphere, possibly above the haze, because it can still be illuminated by the Sun.